 Despite its importance in the purchase or sale of a used vehicle, a bill of sale is a straightforward document as long as it includes the correct and necessary information.
 The reason that it's relatively foolproof is that the bill of sale is included in the UVIP — the document you must legally present to a buyer.

-If you go through the UVIP page-by-page, you're certain to see the bill of sale that a buyer needs in order to register the car and pay taxes.
-But UVIPs aren't required in every Canadian province.
+If you go through the UVIP page-by-page, you will see the bill of sale that a buyer needs to register the car and pay taxes.
+But UVIPs are only required in some Canadian provinces.

-Once you have a bill of sale in hand, make a copy for your own records as well as a backup in case you lose the original.
+Once you have a bill of sale in hand, make a copy for your own records and a backup in case you lose the original.

-Note: If a car is being sold as-is, the bill of sale won’t look any different.
+Note: If you purchase a vehicle as-is, the bill of sale won’t look any different.
 However, the seller makes no guarantee on the fitness of the vehicle.
-As a result, you’ll need to obtain a Safety Standards Certificate (SSC) on your own before you can register the vehicle.
+As a result, you’ll need to obtain a Safety Standards Certificate (SSC) before registering the vehicle.

-Every vehicle manufactured across the globe comes with a vehicle identification number, or VIN.
+Every vehicle manufactured across the globe comes with a vehicle identification number (VIN).
 The reason to include this on the bill of sale is to provide clarification and certainty that the vehicle you're purchasing is the one being sold.